8 Extending the Linear Model

 Table 8.8: Comparison of Quantile Regression Models

 One way to interpret this result is that we have a nonlinear relationship between the word count and the rating, in the same way we had an interaction previously.
-In this case, our effect of number of reviews interacts with the target!
+In this case, our effect of word count interacts with the target!
 In other words, we have a different word count effect for different ratings.
 This is a bit of a mind bender to process, but it’s another good example of how a linear approach can be used to model quirky relationships!

 8.6 Wrapping Up